etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/setup.md

 But it is also possible to Open or Close each Document Type in the same Period.

-Once a Period is selected in the Periods Tab of this Window, all the available Document Types will be shown in the Documents Tab, making it possible to select any of them and Open or Close it.
+Once a Period is selected in the Periods Tab of this Window, all the available Document Types are shown in the Documents Tab, making it possible to select any of them and Open or Close it.

 The way to manage the Opening/Closing of a particular Document Type for a specific Period is: